 The harmonic distortion in conventional generators is generally in the range of 9–10%.
 For some generators, it can be even higher than that (manufacturers will often say “under 25%”, as it also depends on the load).
 Due to such high distortion, these generators are not suitable for circuits which contain computers, laptops, TVs and other sensitive electronic equipment.

-Contrary to this, a portable inverter generator’s distortion is in the 3–5% range.
+Contrary to this, a portable inverter generator’s distortion is in the 3–5% range, sometimes even lower.
 This range is well within the permissible limits of IEEE std 519-2014.
 Therefore, the electricity generated by portable inverter generators is safe (clean) for computers, laptops, TVs, etc.